It’s a fake video, says judge

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Accountability Court Judge Arshad Malik on Sunday rejected PML-N leader Maryam Nawaz’s allegation that he had convicted former prime minister Muhammad Nawaz Sharif under coercion in the Al-Azizia reference.
+ISLAMABAD: Accountability Court Judge Arshad Malik Sunday rejected PML-N leader Maryam Nawaz’s allegation that he had convicted former prime minister Muhammad Nawaz Sharif under coercion in Al-Azizia reference.

+In a statement released to the media, Malik said he had sentenced Nawaz without any “fear or favour”.

 “I decided to stay committed to the truth and left my life and wealth in the hands of God.
 Had I announced the verdict under pressure or greed, I would not have acquitted him [Nawaz Sharif] in one case and convicted him in the other,” said the judge.